 Sharia prohibits you from investing in businesses that are harmful to society or against Islamic principles of Investing.

-Industries You CANNOT Invest In:
+Industries You CANNOT Invest in:

 ❌ Alcohol and tobacco